 As stated by Paul Crouch, “ Thirty years ago, with one borrowed camera, a shower curtain, and only two hours a night on a station we did not even own, our wonderful partners helped us name it…” Trinity Broadcasting Network which was the name of the dream before it became a network.
-Name your dream and believe in your dream.
+With this in mind, name your dream and believe in your dream.
 Cry out for wisdom.
-Be willing to walk in obedience to God.
+And, be willing to walk in obedience to God.
 He is Jehovah Nissi.
 He’s able to help you overcome the opposition and obstacles.
-Be determined and diligent.
+Furthermore, be determined and diligent.
 Remain faithful in the face of faultfinders.
-Stay calm and prayerfully, committed.
-Distance yourself from dream killers.
+Stay calm and prayerfully.
+Committed.
+Also, distance yourself from dream killers.
 The language of destiny sounds like gibberish to them.

 I hope you have been encouraged.
 Share your comments.
 We anticipate your feedback.
 Read more articles at KNCB.ORG.
-Also, watch Christian videos or listen to Christian music videos by frequent TBN gospel music artists such as Judy Jacobs, Micah Stampley and more.
+Also, watch Christian videos or listen to Christian music videos by frequent TBN gospel music artists such as Judy Jacobs, Micah Stampley, and more.
 Watch Christian videos and see and hear missionary stories.
-Listen to Sunday sermons by Bishop Craig Banks, Bishop Paul Morton and others or watch Christian movies such as Joseph and King David.
+Listen to Sunday sermons by Apostle Craig Banks, Bishop Paul Morton, and others, or watch Christian movies such as Joseph and King David.

 ©Minister Vivian H. Caine – All Rights Reserved